 - Begin by heating your pan over medium-high heat and adding in the oil.
 Add in the onions, then the salt, and give them a good toss.

 - Reduce the heat to medium or medium-low, depending on your stove, and allow the onions to cook.
 This will take some time, about 1 1/2 hours, so don't rush the process.
 The heat should be high enough that you can hear the onions sizzling, but low enough that you can leave them undisturbed for 10 minutes without having them burn.
 This will require a bit of monitoring at first to assess how they are cooking, but once you get the hang of it, it really is quite a hands-off process.

-- Every now and then you will notice that the pan is building up with fond.
+- Every now and then, you will notice that the pan is building up with fond.
 That's when you would take your squeeze bottle and put a bit of water in the pan to deglaze.
-When the water hits the pan it's important to stir the onions and scrap up whatever you can from the bottom of the pan.
-Don't add too much water, you don't want to start steaming the onions.
+When the water hits the pan, it's important to stir the onions and scrape up whatever you can from the bottom of the pan.
+Don't add too much water; you don't want to start steaming the onions.
 Just add enough to allow the fond to break off the pan and start coating the onions.
 I would say probably 1 to 2 tablespoons at a time.

 - When the onions are finished cooking, deglaze one final time to make sure all the fond is removed from the pan.
 Stir the onions well and evaporate any water, then remove them from the pan.